dilshad0101/tkinter-password-generator/README.md

 # Tkinter-password-generator
-Python-based password generator to create strong passwords + this is my first repository :)
+Python-based password generator to create strong passwords + this is my first repository and the most cringy one, may delete later :

 # How does it work ?